mitrefccace/managementportal/README.md

     * _asterisk:ami:port_ - Listen port number for the ACE Direct Asterisk server
     * _queues:complaint:number_ - Phone number associated with the complaints queue
     * _acr-cdr:url_ - Replace with the URL of the REST service to retrieve all CDR records
-    * _dashboard:queuesACL_ - Replace with the name of the queue used by ACE Connect Lite
     * _dashboard:queues_ - Replace with the name of the queues used by ACE Direct
     * _dashboard:pollInterval_ - Replace with the polling interval in ms
     * _vrscheck:url_ - Replace with the URL of the REST service that performs VRS checks
-    * _aceconnectlite:url_ - Replace with the URL of the ACE Connect Lite application
     * _acedirect:url_ - Replace with the URL of the ACE Direct application
     * _acedirect:zendesk_ - Replace with the URL of the Zendesk application
     * _agentservice:url_ - Replace with the URL of the REST service that performs agent validation